 Unlike stock and ETF trades, crypto trades come with a markup of up to 1.25%.
 That's higher than you'll pay in maker/taker fees with several of our favorite cryptocurrency exchanges.
 The nice thing about SoFi, though, is that it enables you to trade stocks, ETFs, and crypto all from within the same account.

-No Options or Mutual Funds
+No Mutual Funds

 A big reason to consider active trading is to buy options to hedge against losses in your main portfolio.
 But SoFi doesn’t allow account holders to trade options.